Spring is starting to unfold.

 Sigh.
 No, you can’t wear those pants!

-The upside of kids and spray paint is someone who makes me these lovely, golden leaves.
+The upside of kids and spray paint is that I have someone making me all these lovely, golden leaves.

 Spring also means dusting off our bicycles for Fahrrad Wien, a yearly Bike Festival in Vienna, when the city stops traffic and invites thousands of bikers to ride together around town.
 There are costumes, music, unicycles and weird tandems, and 40,000 people from young to old.
 This guy was passing out drinks from his Drink Bike.

 I guess the only condition to participate is being able to keep your balance?